codeangler/vpc-endpoints-lab/build.md

 6. Replace the placeholder value “sqsexampleARN” with the queue ARN for the queue created during CloudFormation lab setup and captured from the outputs table (format will be arn:aws:sqs:<region>:exampleacctid:examplequeuename)
 7. Refer to the collected output values from your CloudFormation stack.
 Note the value of the “SQSVPCInterfaceEndpoint” output.
 This is your Interface VPC Endpoint.
 8. Replace the example vpcid string “vpce-vpceid” with the ID of the Interface VPC endpoint created during CloudFormation lab setup and captured from the outputs table (format will be vpce-xxxxx)
-9. Having updated the example policy (below) with values for your resources, update the SQS queue resource policy in the popup window.
+9. Having updated the example policy (below) with values for your resources, update the SQS queue resource policy in the popup window...
 10. Click review changes.
 Click Save Changes.
-The queue with updated resource policy will display in the console.
+The queue with updated resource policy will display in the console..

 Resource policy - SQS Queue resource policy template/example